Aside

 present - 2021

 • Supported bioinformatics needs in a lab of over 30 researchers and staff based both in the US and South Africa studying vaginal microbiome.
+Integrated and analyzed multi-omics datasets comprising thousands specimens assayed in many modalities.

 • Developed pipelines using Snakemake and Nextflow and trained the group on how to use the pipelines and how to analyze data further.
 Created documentation website and group github repository.